Author Stephen Chbosky

 They tell him frightening things and he knows he must get the tree house completed in order to stop the voices and the intense headaches he gets whenever he’s away from the woods.
 Through childlike negotiation he convinces his new friends to help him build.
 They need a day away from school so Christopher demands that the nice man give them a snow day.
 It works.

-I really enjoyed this part of the book.
+I really enjoyed this part of Imaginary Friend.
 I liked the vague writing that allows the reader to form their own opinion of whether or not Christopher is actually communicating with supernatural forces or if he’s just severely mentally ill.

 Upon finishing the tree house Christopher steps inside and enters the imaginary world.
 He meets the real Nice Man.
 His friends do not see any of this happening.
 He returns from the imaginary world with a heightened sense of intuition.

 In addition to mind powers he also gets a fever that he can control outwardly.
 He uses both powers against some bullies and gets into some trouble at the school but his heat power is perceived as a fever and he’s sent home sick.

 That night he sneaks past his babysitter to visit the imaginary world but the hissing lady is hot on his trail and trying to block him from receiving messages from David.

 Christopher’s friends also start hearing voices and getting smarter.

 Christopher’s devout christian babysitter starts to feel urges she cannot explain.
 She knows that it is a sin but she feels compelled to give her boyfriend oral sex in his car and then runs off to the woods just to pass out in the tree house.

 This is about when things start to have a hint of religiosity.
 Mary, the babysitter, acts as a catalyst to introducing the concept of sin to the story.